 Easy and Beautiful Valentine Garland Using Raffia

-I love the looks of raffia in crafts, so this Valentine garland, made with mini string lights, raffia, and hearts is exactly the look I wanted.
+I love the looks of raffia in crafts, so this Valentine's Day garland made with mini string lights, raffia, and hearts is exactly the look I wanted.
 This garland could easily be used in decorating for a wedding, bridal, or baby shower.
 It would be a nice addition to a teen girl’s room.
 String the garland across a mantel, along a banister, or over a mirror.
 The raffia garland is simple and inexpensive to make.
 It is outstanding when lit.

 Add Raffia to String Lights